The Sanctuary of Truth, Pattaya, Thailand

-The Sanctuary of Truth is privately owned.
+The Sanctuary is privately owned.
 Thai business magnate, Lek Viriyaphant, initiated the temple’s construction in August 1981.

-The style of The Sanctuary of Truth, Pattaya, is similar to some Ayutthaya temples.
+The design of The Sanctuary is similar to some temples in Ayutthaya.
 The construction, however, is unique.
 Massive wooden posts linked together by ancient joining methods, including the tongue and groove (wedge) techniques and butt joint, keep up the entire structure.
 No nails have been used.

 Almost all the work is done on teak wood.
 A dedicated research department conducts in-depth studies on methods to protect the wood from damage by the elements and exposure to the sea.

-Skilled craftsmen carving statues can be heard as you approach the Sanctuary’s woodcarving workshop.
-Once inside, it’s a pleasure to watch artisans in action.
-Most of them are creating Buddhist and Hindu mythology-based sculptures.
+You’ll hear craftsmen at work as you approach the woodcarving workshop.
+Once inside, it’s a pleasure to watch these skilled artisans in action.
+Most of them are creating Buddhist and Hindu mythology based sculptures.

 While the temple’s construction is expected to be complete in 2050, some believe that the repair work will continue forever.